lampepfl/dotty-ecosystem/README.md

     4. Staging area clear, no unstaged changes.
 5. Commands are provided to help the user overview and address each of the sanity issues in a standardized way.
 6. Commands are simple and do not push to the repos.

+## Reasoning
+**(2) Why not rebase?**
+- To trivially keep the older versions of the library that are ported to Dotty available and referable to via a commit.
+This way, a project that depends on a version of the library will not find itself without that dependency because that library released a newer version.
+- Second, to allow for long-living port branches.
+When these branches get large, it is much harder to rebase them because we need to resolve conflicts one commit at a time.

+**(3) Why not just modify the build?**
+This is only Mill-related since SBT has the capability in question.
+It is needed for easy integration with our CI and when testing locally against the Dotty snapshot version.
+If our branch is modified and doesn't track the upstream perfectly, this complicates syncing with upstream.
+If our branch tracks upstream perfectly, the sync is trivially done via first merging the upstream and then submitting the PR to upstream.
+If it doesn't track perfectly, we need to take care of removing and reintroducing the private changes before submitting the PR.
+Introducing the capability to specify an extra cross Scala version into the community mill projects is non-intrusive so seems to be an optimal solution.